Leeds city railway station 'masterplan' unveiled

 Network Rail, which owns and runs Leeds city station, claims the changes will ease passenger congestion.

-Currently, about 18,000 people use Leeds city station every weekday during the peak morning period.'Encourage growth'
+Currently, about 18,000 people use Leeds city station every weekday during the peak morning period.

 The improvements have been planned by Network Rail and West Yorkshire Metro.